Estradiol/ levonorgestrel weekly patch

-- Lab tests, including complete physical exams, breast and pelvic exams, periodic mammograms, Pap smears, and blood pressure measurements, may be performed while you use estradiol/levonorgestrel weekly patch.
+- Lab tests, including physical exams and blood pressure, may be performed while you use estradiol/levonorgestrel weekly patch.
+You should have breast and pelvic exams and a Pap test at least once a year.
+You should also have periodic mammograms as determined by your doctor.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Estradiol/levonorgestrel weekly patch should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use estradiol/levonorgestrel weekly patch if you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if estradiol/levonorgestrel weekly patch if found in breast milk.
+It is not known if estradiol/levonorgestrel weekly patch if found in breast milk after topical use.
 If you are or will be breast-feeding while you use estradiol/levonorgestrel weekly patch, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Headache; irregular vaginal bleeding or spotting; mild breast pain; mild hair loss; nausea; skin redness or irritation at the application site; stomach cramps or bloating; vomiting.